nikooiko/bus-tracker/README.md

 https://trello.com/b/c4ebNtw5

 ## Research
+* Did a basic research on google maps.
 ```
-TODO
+TODO Research about google maps api
 ```

 ## Technologies
-The technologies that are gonna be used at each instance (see [deliverables](https://github.com/nikooiko/Bus#deliverables))
+The technologies that are going to be used at each instance (see [deliverables](https://github.com/nikooiko/Bus#deliverables))
 Backend:
 * Node.js
 * Loopback